sohamsarkar-math/sohamsarkar-math.github.io/_pages/about.md

   - /about.html
 ---
 Hello!
-I am a fourth-year PhD candidate in Applied Mathematics in the [Department of Mathematical Sciences](https://math.utdallas.edu/) at [The University of Texas at Dallas](https://www.utdallas.edu/), where I am jointly advised by [Dr. John Zweck](https://drjohnzweck.github.io/) and [Dr. Dmitry Rachinskiy](https://personal.utdallas.edu/~dxr124030/).
+I am a fifth-year PhD candidate in Applied Mathematics in the [Department of Mathematical Sciences](https://math.utdallas.edu/) at [The University of Texas at Dallas](https://www.utdallas.edu/), where I am jointly advised by [Dr. John Zweck](https://drjohnzweck.github.io/) and [Dr. Dmitry Rachinskiy](https://personal.utdallas.edu/~dxr124030/).

 My current research focuses on the mathematical modeling and numerical simulation of ultrafast laser dynamics, nonlinear wave propagation, and dissipative systems arising in nonlinear optics.
-My work combines nonlinear partial differential equations, scientific computing, and numerical optimization to study lumped laser cavity models and saturable absorber dynamics.
+My work combines nonlinear partial differential equations, statistical and scientific computing, and numerical optimization to study lumped laser cavity models and saturable absorber dynamics.

 ---